Monthly Climate Change Briefing

 Staying on top of the legal and policy developments in the climate change arena is no small task.
 As a special service to our institutional members, the Environmental Law Institute provides a series of monthly conference calls with national experts on climate law and policy to keep you up to date and to answer your questions.

-Topics to be addressed in this month's call:
+Topics that were addressed in this month's call:

 Kyle W. Danish, Partner, Van Ness Feldman, LLP

-Elliot Diringer, Executive Vice President, Center for Climate and Energy Solutions (C2ES)
+Manik Roy, Vice President, Strategic Outreach, Center for Climate and Energy Solutions (C2ES)

 generous support of our institutional members.